opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 `workload` | Define the workload to use.
 List possible workloads with `opensearch-benchmark list workloads`. | No `workload-params` | Define a comma-separated list of key:value pairs that are injected verbatim to the workload as variables. | No
 `test-procedure` | Define the test_procedure to use.
 List possible test_procedures for workloads with `opensearch-benchmark list workloads`. | No
-`provision-config-instance` | Define the provision_config_instance to use.
-List possible provision_config_instances with `opensearch-benchmark list provision_config_instances` (default: `defaults`). | No
+`cluster-config` | Define the cluster-config to use.
+List possible cluster-configs with `opensearch-benchmark list cluster-configs` (default: `defaults`). | No
-`provision-config-instance-params` | Define a comma-separated list of key:value pairs that are injected verbatim as variables for the provision_config_instance. | No
+`provision-config-instance-params` | Define a comma-separated list of key:value pairs that are injected verbatim as variables for the cluster-config. | No
 `runtime-jdk` | The major version of the runtime JDK to use. | No `opensearch-plugins` | Define the OpenSearch plugins to install. (default: install no plugins). | No `plugin-params` | Define a comma-separated list of key:value pairs that are injected verbatim to all plugins as variables. | No